Al Boraq: Infrastructure

 At service launch in 2018, travel time between Casablanca and Tangier dropped from 4 hours and 45 minutes to 2 hours and 10 minutes.
 Completion of dedicated high-speed trackage to Casablanca would further reduce travel time to 1 hour and 30 minutes.

 Rolling stock

 The twelve (14 were originally ordered) Alstom Euroduplex trainsets operating on the line are bilevel and have a passenger capacity of 533.
-Each trainset is composed of two power cars and eight passenger cars (two first-class cars, five second-class cars, and a buffet car).ONCF also operates regular trains with newer Alstom E 1400 (Prima II) locomotives and ex-SNCF corail coaches.
+Each trainset is composed of two power cars and eight passenger cars (two first-class cars, five second-class cars, and a buffet car).

+18 Avelia Horizon trains were ordered from Alstom in March 2025, at a value of €781 million.